Doctor Poison

-Doctor Poison has been adapted into several Wonder Woman media projects beyond comic books, notably Patty Jenkins’ high-profile 2017 feature film Wonder Woman (in which the character was played by Elena Anaya) and the 2019 Warner Brothers animated film Wonder Woman: Bloodlines (voiced by Courtenay Taylor).
+Elena Anaya portrayed the character in the 2017 DC Extended Universe film Wonder Woman.

 Publication history

 Golden Age

 In her first appearance, Doctor Poison is presented as an ostensibly male figure in a hooded green surgical gown and black domino mask.
 Depicted with an eerie wide-eyed gaze and unsettling grimace, the character was an Axis scientist and mastermind who headed both the fictional Nazi Poison Division and the chemical research branch of the Japanese army.
 Apprehended by Wonder Woman after commanding a bio-attack on an Allied military base, Doctor Poison is unmasked as a young woman named Princess Maru, a Japanese royal who disguised herself as a male supervillain to better protect her identity – a genderplay trope her creator William Moulton Marston incorporated into several other foes he conceived to battle Wonder Woman, including the Blue Snowman and Hypnota.
 Princess Maru made subsequent Golden Age appearances disguised as Doctor Poison even after her true identity had been revealed.
 After several clashes with Wonder Woman, she became a member of Villainy Inc., a team of supervillains consisting of several of Wonder Woman's foes, including the Cheetah, Giganta and Queen Clea.